 I grew up in Lethbridge Alberta, and currently make my home in Edmonton.
 In the eighteen or so years in between those two towns I divided my time mostly between Toronto and Vancouver.
-I make a living in the labour law business, and moved back here to become Chair of Alberta’s Labour Relations Board.
-But music has been an abiding passion for me, and of all my achievememnts, the one I am proudest of is achieving a level of proficiency on pedal steel.
+Music has been an abiding passion for me, and of all my achievememnts, the one I am proudest of is achieving a level of proficiency on pedal steel.

 It must have been Buddy Cage, Sneeky Pete Kleinow and Gerry Garcia, at the “Festival Express” in Calgary, 1970, who really woke me up to Pedal Steel.
 I do know that after that weekend, I was sold on the sound.
 I was a guitar player and singer in various justly forgotten bands in the Lethbridge area, and I was desperate to have a steel in the band.
 I remember watching Stan Stewart for hours trying to figure out how his steel worked.
 In ’75 or ’76 I ordered an MSA “Sidekick”, sight unseen.
 My current steel is an EMCI, and I still use the Webb I bought from Al Brisco in the late ’70’s, by which time I was in Kingston, Ontario.